 They increase your click-through rate (CTR), help your ads stand out from competitors, take up more real estate, and often positively impact your conversion rate.

 The core of any ad on Google comes down to your keywords and copy.
-Preliminary and ongoing keyword research is essential.
+Choosing the right keywords with preliminary and ongoing keyword research is essential.

 Generally, you want: